CherryPerry/VideoCrop/README.md

 [![Version](https://img.shields.io/github/release/CherryPerry/VideoCrop.svg)](https://github.com/CherryPerry/VideoCrop/releases)
 [![License](https://img.shields.io/badge/license-WTFPL-green.svg)](https://github.com/CherryPerry/VideoCrop/blob/master/LICENSE)

+**UPDATE:** Actually, used approach is not the best one.
+Consider using [Surface](https://developer.android.com/reference/android/media/MediaCodec#using-an-output-surface) approach for both decoder and encoder.
+Doing it this way, you can get predictable result before crop, using sufrace for rendering video in UI, and after crop using surface for encode it.
+I created this project just to check, if it is possible to use `ByteBuffer`s instead.
+Also audio [does not work](https://github.com/CherryPerry/VideoCrop/issues/1) for some reason...

 You can crop video to make it square and be less than 20 seconds in duration.

 It uses [MediaCodec](https://developer.android.com/reference/android/media/MediaCodec) API for decoding and encoding video.